 Expats who don’t want to get married in the Netherlands may opt for a registered partnership or a cohabitation agreement.

 For couples who want to enjoy the social benefits of marriage, but don't want to have a traditional marriage, it is possible to have a registered partnership.
-Registered partnership gives the couple essentially the same rights that a married couple might have in the Netherlands.
+This gives the couple the same rights that a married couple might have in the Netherlands.

 Registering a partnership from outside of the Netherlands

 A registered partnership granted outside of the Netherlands must be registered within the Netherlands.
 In order to do so, the relevant documents can be presented and authenticated at the local municipality office.
 However, note that the rules and regulations regarding the registered partnership in the country of origin must match those of the Netherlands.